salatfreak/pyromaniac/docs/cli-iso.md

 the `--iso-disk` parameter as in `pyromaniac --iso --iso-disk /dev/sda . > image.iso`.

-## Finetuning Your Image
+## Fine-tuning Your Image
-You can use the `--iso-arch` parameter to generate an *ISO* for a processor architechture other than *x86_64*.
+You can use the `--iso-arch` parameter to generate an *ISO* for a processor architecture other than *x86_64*.
 The list of supported architectures can be [found on the *Fedora CoreOS* website][archs].

 If you need static IP addressing in your live image or during installation, you